Bugatti Centodieci: Design

-Based on the Chiron, the car takes design cues from the EB110 such as the five round air intakes which resemble a diamond and the wedge shaped design language.
-A small horse shoe radiator grille present below the headlamps further harkens back to the EB110.
+Based on the Chiron, the car takes design cues from the EB 110 such as the five round air intakes which resemble a diamond and the wedge shaped design language.
+A small horse shoe radiator grille present below the headlamps further harks back to the EB 110.
 Narrow headlights with LED daytime running function and sharp grooves are used to create an aggressive appearance.
 The rear consists of eight tail lights along with matt-black quad exhaust pipes placed on either side of a large diffuser, complete with an underbody spoiler and a fixed overhanging rear wing.
 Due to the use of computer assisted 3D design techniques and the use of Virtual Reality technology, the design team was able to complete the design of the Centodieci in six months.
 Compared to the Chiron, the Centodieci is fitted with an additional air intake near the oil cooler and an engine bay cover manufactured from glass.

 Performance

-The Centodieci is capable of accelerating from 0-100 km/h in 2.4 seconds, 0-200 km/h in 6.1 seconds and 0-300 km/h in 13.1 seconds with a top speed electronically limited to 380 km/h and has a curb weight of 4356 lb.
+The Centodieci is capable of accelerating from 0-100 km/h in 2.4 seconds, 0-200 km/h in 6.1 seconds and 0-300 km/h in 13.1 seconds with a top speed electronically limited to 380 km/h and has a kerb weight of 4356 lb.